The Holocaust in Slovakia

-The Holocaust in Slovakia was the systematic dispossession, deportation, and murder of Jews in the Slovak State, a client state of Nazi Germany, during World War II.
+The Holocaust in Slovakia was the systematic dispossession, deportation, and murder of Jews in the Slovak Republic, a client state of Nazi Germany, during World War II.
 Out of 89,000 Jews in the country in 1940, an estimated 69,000 were murdered in the Holocaust.

 After the September 1938 Munich Agreement, Slovakia unilaterally declared its autonomy within Czechoslovakia, but lost significant territory to Hungary in the First Vienna Award, signed in November.
 The following year, with German encouragement, the ruling ethnonationalist Slovak People's Party declared independence from Czechoslovakia.
-State propaganda blamed the Jews for the territorial losses.
+The Slovak government blamed the Jews for the territorial losses.
 Jews were targeted for discrimination and harassment, including the confiscation of their property and businesses.
 The exclusion of Jews from the economy impoverished the community, which encouraged the government to conscript them for forced labor.
 On 9 September 1941, the government passed the Jewish Code, which it claimed to be the strictest anti-Jewish law in Europe.

 In 1941, the Slovak government negotiated with Nazi Germany for the mass deportation of Jews to German-occupied Poland.
 Between March and October 1942, 58,000 Jews were deported to Auschwitz concentration camp and the Lublin District of the General Governorate; only a few hundred survived until the end of the war.
 The Slovak government organized the transports and paid 500 Reichsmarks per Jew for the supposed cost of resettlement.
 The persecution of Jews resumed in August 1944, when Germany invaded Slovakia and triggered the Slovak National Uprising.
 Another 13,500 Jews were deported and hundreds to thousands were murdered in Slovakia by Einsatzgruppe H and the Hlinka Guard Emergency Divisions.

 After liberation by the Red Army, survivors faced renewed antisemitism and difficulty regaining stolen property; most emigrated after the 1948 Communist coup.
 The postwar Communist regime censored discussion of the Holocaust; free speech was restored after the fall of the Communist regime in 1989.
 The Slovak government's complicity in the Holocaust continues to be disputed by far-right nationalists.